1. Learn Center

 Ethereum houses the world’s second-largest cryptocurrency by market capitalization, ether.
 The only cryptocurrency worth more is Bitcoin.

 Bitcoin (BTC) aims to change the world’s perspective on money by creating a digital currency as an alternative to traditional fiat currencies like the US dollar or the euro.
-Ethereum, like Bitcoin, attempts to be an alternative to traditional currencies, but it differs from Bitcoin in the fact that Ethereum allows people to build decentralized applications (dApps) on top of it.
-These apps have no oversight from a central authority like a bank or a government, run without permission with near-100% updates, and are accessible to everyone globally.
-These dApps include smart contracts, non-fungible tokens (NFTs), and decentralized finance (DeFi).
+Ethereum was not designed to be an alternative digital currency, and Ethereum allows people to build decentralized applications (dApps) on top of it.
+These dApps can be made for anything, and include smart contracts, non-fungible tokens (NFTs), and decentralized finance (DeFi) dApps.

 In short, Ethereum aims to revolutionize how internet-based applications operate by giving users more freedom.
 Ethereum’s decentralized approach allows the platform to do away with intermediaries in favor of smart contracts, which is a code that takes the place of traditional middlemen such as governments and banks and carries out predefined rules automatically.